eclipse-openj9/openj9-docs/docs/gc.md

 ## Troubleshooting

 You can diagnose problems with garbage collection operations by turning on verbose GC logging.
 By default, the information is printed to STDERR but can be redirected to a file by specifying the `-Xverbosegclog` option.
 The log files contain detailed information about all operations, including initialization, STW processing, finalization, reference processing, and allocation failures.
-For more information, see [Verbose garbage collection](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/mm_gc_pd_verbosegc.html)
+For more information, see [Verbose GC logs](vgclog.md).

 If verbose logs do not provide enough information to help you diagnose GC problems, you can use GC trace to analyze operations at a more granular level.
 For more information, see [-Xtgc](xtgc.md).